wso2/docs-open-banking/en/docs/learn/api-security-configuration.md

 !!!note
-    By default, WSO2 Open Banking Accelerator supports a sample API flow to get account information and to initiate a payemnt.
+    By default, WSO2 Open Banking Accelerator supports a sample API flow to get account information and to initiate a payment.
 Therefore, the following configuration exists in `<APIM_HOME>/repository/conf/deployment.toml` by default:
     ```toml
     [open_banking.gateway.tpp_management.tpp_validation]
     enabled = false